sipcapture/homer/docs/OOM.md

 WHERE snapshot_id = (SELECT MAX(snapshot_id) FROM ducklake_snapshot);
 ```

 Then set `engine` to `duckdb` (or remove it) and restart.
-If you keep a backup
+A native run also
-of the catalog from before the native run, restoring it is the safest recovery.
+leaves `<catalog>.bak-<timestamp>` copies; restoring the newest one from before
+the run is the fastest recovery.

 Requirements and behavior:

-- **Safe with a live writer** — each commit/reap holds the `CatalogLock` and then
+- **Safe with a live writer** — the compactor never writes the catalog itself.
-  refreshes the writer's DuckLake cache, so the writer never reuses a snapshot id
-  the compactor allocated (see the note at the top of this section).
+  DuckLake allocates every snapshot and file id inside the swap transaction, so
+  there is no id the writer's cache could miss and no `DETACH` to fail.
-- **Local storage + SQLite catalog** — for remote (`s3://`) `data_path` or a
-  missing `catalog_path`, the writer **automatically falls back to the `duckdb`
+- **Local storage** — for remote (`s3://`) `data_path` the writer **automatically
-  engine**, so compaction always runs.
+  falls back to the `duckdb` engine**, so compaction always runs.
-- **Append-only tables only** — tables with delete files are skipped (the engine
+- **Partitioned, append-only tables only** — tables with active row-level delete
-  reassigns row ids, which is only safe without positional deletes).
-HEP ingest
-  is append-only, so this always holds for Homer.
+  files, tables not partitioned by a single identity column, and lakes with
+  un-flushed inlined rows are skipped.
+HEP ingest is append-only and partitioned
+  by `date`, so Homer's tables qualify.
-- Holds the `CatalogLock` only for the short per-partition commit/reap phases,
+- Holds the `CatalogLock` for the fast metadata reads that plan a cycle and for
-  never during the slow merge, so flush/ingest stays responsive.
+  the short per-partition swap transaction, never during the slow merge, so
+  flush/ingest stays responsive.
+Reading the catalog without the lock would make
+  both the flush and the compactor fail with SQLite's `database is locked`.
+- If a flush commits into a partition while it is being merged, the swap's row
+  count no longer matches and the partition is **deferred** to the next cycle
+  rather than retired, so no row can be dropped.
+Because a partition is only busy
+  while ingest targets it, and Homer partitions by `date`, this only delays the
+  current day; older partitions compact on the first attempt.

 Memory profile: bounded by one row group regardless of partition size, so a
 512MB target safely compacts 76×77MB files on a writer capped well under the
 multi-GB working set the DuckDB merge required.
+The retirement `DELETE` reads the
+partition to confirm the files are fully covered, and runs with `threads = 1` to
+keep that scan's memory bounded too.

-> Note: after a native commit, the search node picks up the new snapshot on its
-> next periodic catalog refresh.
+> Note: the search node picks up the new snapshot on its next periodic catalog
+> refresh, exactly as it does for a normal writer flush.

 ## Notes